 24. First General Purpose Computer: Analytical Engine – 1834

-The engine was also capable to perform direct multiplication and division, parallel processing, microprogramming, iteration, latching, conditional branching, plus-shaping, though Babbage never used these terms.
+The engine was also capable of performing direct multiplication and division, parallel processing, microprogramming, iteration, latching, conditional branching, plus-shaping, though Babbage never used these terms.
 Unfortunately, like Difference Engine, this machine was also not completed.

 23. First Computer Program – 1841